nhardt/footnote/README.md

   expected to be created by the same secret key.
 - The contact record exchange mechanism is a potential weak point.
 - Iroh protocol identifiers are sent in plain text.
-- The overall design goal is data ownership, no vendor lock in, no data mining for marketing, etc. The app is not anonymous, you should know your trusted contacts as you will be allowing them to write files to your hard drive.
+- The overall design goal is data ownership, vendor neutrality, no data mining for marketing, etc. The app is not anonymous, you should know your trusted contacts as you will be allowing them to write files to your hard drive.